There are no products listed under this category.

 Camper Pick Up

 At the end of each camp day, campers can be picked up at the same drop off area.
+Camp staff will bring campers to the main dining room at the conclusion of their day.
 Campers will only be allowed to leave with authorized adults.
-Pick up is at 3:15pm each day.
-Camp staff will bring campers to the main dining room at 3:15pm each day and will wait until 3:30pm for pick-ups.
 Campers will not be permitted to leave camp alone unless permission is expressly granted by their guardian(s) on the Permission & Release Form.

 Recipe Book and Chef Uniform